Talking Point: Fishing for experiences

 We tried and we failed.
 That’s what I call success…

 I used to think an adventure had to be something in which you are tested in some way, achieve something or acquire a new skill.
 Perhaps I’m getting old and lazy, for these days I’m less about catching the fish, or even about learning how to fish.
 I’m just happy to get out and do something new.
 So we went fishing.
 We tried.
 We failed.
-We learnt nothing.
+We learned nothing.
 But we had a lovely time.

 Have you been fortunate (or unfortunate) enough to go out and fail at anything lately?
 Do you ever go fishing just for experiences?
 Do you think failure is a success?